damikun/React-File-DragDrop/README.md

   </p>
 </p>

+##### Description

 The image describe simplified version of file upload handling for custom system...

-This componnent helps to push file over API to backend to get tmp file token which is used to push file using form...
+This componnent helps to push file over API to backend to get tmp file token which is used to commit file using form...

+##### Concepts
+- Just poit it to API and get result
+- Self managed component
+- Ability to cancle request in flight
+- Process indicator
+- Validate file types on drop based on "accept" input string

 ### Installation